A Statement from President Lillian Schumacher

 As a university, we offer a variety of degrees in various disciplines.
 We teach theory and practice extremely well in hopes that our students learn their profession and develop applicable skills and capabilities to be successful in their field of choice.
 This is very important, but we can go further.
 Beyond their discipline-based skills and capabilities, our graduates should also be positive contributors to their employers, communities and society as a whole.

-Tiffin University graduates then, regardless of their area of specialty, are innovative problem solvers who can leverage diversity of any type to work effectively with people who are different from them and produce innovative ideas.
+Graduates of Tiffin University, regardless of their area of specialty, are innovative problem solvers who can leverage diversity of any type to work effectively with people who are different from them and produce innovative ideas.

-Think about this: On the day of graduation, if someone asks one of our graduating students the question, “What is different about you today compared to the day you started your education at TU?” how would that student respond?
+Think about this: On the day of graduation, if someone asks one of our graduating students this question, “What is different about you today compared to the day you started your education at TU,” how would that student respond?
 How do we want that student to respond?
-Of course, we want him/her to say “Today, I have strong skills and capabilities in my field of study.”
-But that is a partial answer.
-We also want our students to add, “I am now an innovative problem solver and can better leverage my skills to contribute to my employer, my community and our global society.”
+Of course, we want him or her to say, “Today, I have strong skills and capabilities in my field of study.”
+However, that is a partial answer.
+We also want our graduates to add, “I am now an innovative problem solver and can better leverage my skills to contribute to my employer, my community and our global society.”